marksimpson82/deferred_shading_2007/executable/readme.txt

-Created by Mark Simpson (MJSimpson@gmail.com) for Computer Games Technology BSc (Hons) Final Year Project
+Created by Mark Simpson for Computer Games Technology BSc (Hons) Final Year Project

 System Requirements:
 NVIDIA graphics card with Shader Model 3.0.
 Depth stencil render targets are (I believe) an NVIDIA only feature.
 I also use the vPos register which is part of Shader Model 3.0.

-Run the application by double clicking on the “Win32.exe” file.
+Run the application by double clicking on the â€œWin32.exeâ€ file.
 Also, if NVPerfHUD is available, the application may be started with the NVPerfHUD driver by dragging the win32.exe icon over the NVPerfHUD icon.
-It should be noted that switching renderers results in the deferred renderer’s performance suffering.
+It should be noted that switching renderers results in the deferred rendererâ€™s performance suffering.
 This is due to the way in which the resources are created.
 If benchmarking is required, it is recommended that the user quit the application and restart it to properly re-initialise the deferred renderer.

 Controls (can be accessed using the help-controls menu):

 Action						Key / Button
-Move camera position				W A S D
-‘Run’						Hold left shift while moving camera
-Rotate camera					Move mouse & hold mouse 2
+Move camera position				W A S D â€˜Runâ€™						Hold left shift while moving camera Rotate camera					Move mouse & hold mouse 2
 Change renderer					R
 Toggle directional lights			I